 Control the Literature: An Analysis of Judges' Social Network

 The mechanism of Taiwan’s literary awards is an important issue both in cultural sociology and Taiwanese literature.
 Since 1976, literary awards have taken literary clubs and magazines’ places to define the frontier of fine literature.
-At that time, it also meant that the government gave a model of politically correct literary works in a more gentle way.
+At that time, it also meant that the government presented a model of politically correct literary works in a more gentle way.
 Nowadays, the form of literary awards still exists and plays an important role in selecting fine literature writers.

-Existing research uses text analysis to show that the texts which the recipients write and the ones which the judges write are very similar.
+Existing research uses text analysis to show that the texts which are written by the recipients and those produced by judges are very similar.
 Existing research also points out how the judges reproduce themselves by choosing similar works.
-However, there is little research shows that literary awards are controlled by few judges.
-Moreover, judges are quite similar with each other.
+However, there is little research which shows that literary awards are controlled by judges.
+Moreover, judges are quite similar to each other.

 Hence, we predict these two hypotheses can be confirmed by the data from “The Almanac of Taiwan Literature”.
 We analyze the name lists of literary awards which were held in 2010 to show that judges repeat in different patterns by religion and by category.
 We also analyze the traits of the judges to show that they are nearly identical.
-Therefore, this research shows that the “judges’ clique” exists.
-The consequences of this research help refine the research on the mechanism of literary awards in Taiwan.
-The history of literary awards and recent attempts to eliminate “judges’ clique” will also be discussed.
+Therefore, this research shows that a “judges’ clique” exists.
+The consequence of this research help refine the research on the mechanism of literary awards in Taiwan.
+The history of literary awards and recent attempts to eliminate this “judges’ clique” will also be discussed.

 6. Pavlina Tesarova

-„SLICE OF LIFE“ AND ITS EDUCATIONAL IMPACT ON RECIPIENT: CASE OF GERMAN AND JAPANESE ADVERTISING
+„SLICE OF LIFE“ AND ITS EDUCATIONAL IMPACT ON RECIPIENTS: A CASE STUDY OF GERMAN AND JAPANESE ADVERTISING

-Originally used as a theatrical term, a “slice of life” depicts real everyday life and situations in which individuals, families and groups of people commonly find themselves in.
-This concept is popular and used worldwide, to certain extent also in the advertising discourse.
+Originally used as a theatrical term, a “slice of life” depicts real everyday life situations in which individuals, families and groups of people commonly find themselves.
+This concept is popular and is used worldwide; to a certain extent, it is also found in the discourse of advertising.

-This paper deals with the choice and usage of specific linguistic means characteristic of this variety of advertising.
-It makes use of comparison of German and Japanese television advertising.
+This paper deals with the choice and usage of specific linguistic means that are characteristic of this variety of advertising.
+It makes use of comparison of German and Japanese television advertising campaigns.
 With sociolinguistic approach and on the background of two distinctive cultures, this case study analyzes German and Japanese television advertising from the year 2013.
-It also discusses educational impact of the said approach on the recipient.
+It also discusses the educational impact of the said approach on the recipients.

 7. Martin Gajdos